rancher/docs/content/rancher/v2.6/en/installation/install-rancher-on-k8s/rollbacks/_index.md

 1. Click **Create**.

-**Result:** The Rancher deployment is manually scaled down before the restore starts then, the operator will scale it back up once the restore completes.
+**Result:** The backup file is created and updated to the target storage location.
 The resources are restored in this order:

 1. Custom Resource Definitions (CRDs)
 2. Cluster-scoped resources